frenic/glitz/packages/length-transformer/README.md

 ## Safe properties

-The default unit will only transform a specific set of properties because some properties e.g. `lineHeight` accepts both length and numbers.
+The default length unit will only transform a specific set of properties because some properties e.g. `lineHeight` accepts both length and numbers.
 Here's the full list of length safe properties it will transform:

 * `bottom`
 * `flexBasis`